replicatedhq/replicated-docs/docs/enterprise/installing-embedded-cluster.md

-# Installing on an embedded cluster
+# Installing with the Kubernetes installer

-This article refers to installing the Admin Console along with an embedded cluster.
+This article refers to installing an application and the Replicated admin console on a cluster created by the Replicated Kuberentes installer.
-When running the Admin Console on an existing cluster, see [Installing in an online (Internet-connected) environment](installing-existing-cluster-online) in _Installing on an existing cluster_.

-### Powered by kURL
-Replicated KOTS leverages a deep integration with the open-source kURL project in order to provide native embedded Kubernetes cluster support.
+The Kubernetes installer is based on the open source kURL project, which is maintained by Replicated.
 For more information about installing with kURL, including advanced installation options, see the [kURL documentation](https://kurl.sh/docs/introduction/).

-For information about the kURL project, see the [kURL repository](https://github.com/replicatedhq/kurl) on GitHub.

-### Online Installations
+## Requirements

+Before you install, ensure that you meet the system requirements.
+For more information, see [Kubernetes installer requirements](installing-embedded-cluster-requirements).

+## Install in an online environment

-To install the Admin Console with an embedded cluster, simply run the installation script provided by the application developer.
+To install the admin console on a cluster created by the Kuberentes installer, run the installation script provided by the application developer.

 ```bash
 curl -sSL https://kurl.sh/supergoodtool | sudo bash
 ```

-### Airgapped Installations
+## Install in an air gapped environment

-To install an airgapped embedded cluster, download the airgap bundle, untar it, and run the install.sh script.
+To install in an air gapped environment, download the `.airgap` bundle, untar it, and run the install.sh script.

 You can construct the URL for the bundle by prefixing the above online URL path with `/bundle` and adding `.tar.gz` to the end.

 ```bash